stratisproject/BlockchainProgramming/other_types_of_asset/liquid_democracy.md

 In the previous exercise, we have supposed that Boss announced the modalities of the vote out of the Blockchain, on the company’s website.

-This works great, but Bob need to know that the website exists.
+This works great, but Bob needs to know that the website exists.

 Another solution is to publish the modalities of the vote directly on the Blockchain within an **Asset Definition File**, so some software can automatically get it and present it to Bob.